plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We shared our lessons learned about running an open source SaaS.
 One lesson was that donations are not a viable monetization method.
 We've been accepting donations for about six months and had six donations of $5 each.
 At the same time, our cloud product has grown from $400 MRR to more than $8,500 MRR.

-Running a managed service in the cloud while keeping the code open for self-hosting seems to be a much better model for particular open source projects.
-There are so many good teams and projects fighting for the open web, and we hope many of them can succeed.
+Running a premium managed service in the cloud while keeping the code open for self-hosting seems to be a much better model for particular open source projects.
+A better monetization method means that more people will be able to focus their time on working on projects that they truly believe in.
+This will make the open source software ecosystem much healthier and provide even better alternatives to the proprietary and closed source products.

 Read more: [Lessons from building and growing an open source SaaS](https://plausible.io/blog/building-open-source).